velvetkevorkian/website-2021/posts/blog/net-art-research-pt-ii-complexification-net.md

 here provide the most exciting new paradigm for artists working in \"new media\" (I hate that term).

-If you\'re into this sort of thing its worth checking out[ Matt Pearson\'s 100 Abandoned Artworks][7] which has some cool stuff in a similar, albeit less developed form.
-I was going to look at it in a later post but it\'s a bit too similar to Complexification, I think.
+If you're into this sort of thing its worth checking out[ Matt Pearson's 100 Abandoned Artworks][7] which has some cool stuff in a similar, albeit less developed form.
+I was going to look at it in a later post but it's a bit too similar to Complexification, I think.